Flights canceled, highways closed as winter storm wallops US

 In the Pacific Northwest, high winds and heavy snow in the Cascade Mountains prevented search teams from reaching the bodies of three climbers killed in an avalanche on Washington’s Colchuck Peak over the weekend.
 Two experts from the Northwest Avalanche Center were hiking to the scene Wednesday to determine if conditions might permit a recovery attempt later this week.

 Powerful winds were the biggest problem in California, toppling trees and power lines.
-By Wednesday afternoon, more than 65,000 customers in the state were without electricity, according to PowerOutage.us.
+By Wednesday evening, more than 65,000 customers in the state were without electricity, according to PowerOutage.us.

-A 1-year-old child was critically injured when a redwood crashed onto a home in Boulder Creek, a community in the Santa Cruz Mountains south of San Francisco, KTVU reported.
+A 1-year-old child was critically injured Tuesday evening when a redwood crashed onto a home in Boulder Creek, a community in the Santa Cruz Mountains south of San Francisco, KTVU reported.

 “Nearly the entire population of CA will be able to see snow from some vantage point later this week if they look in the right direction (i.e., toward the highest hills in vicinity),” UCLA climate scientist Daniel Swain tweeted.

-A more than 200-mile (320-kilometer) stretch of Interstate 40 from central Arizona to the New Mexico line closed due to snow, ran and wind gusts of up to 80 mph (129 kph).
-Thousands were without power in Arizona.
+A more than 200-mile (320-kilometer) stretch of Interstate 40 from central Arizona to the New Mexico line closed due to snow, rain and wind gusts of up to 80 mph (129 kph).
+More than 8,000 customers were without power in Arizona.

 In the northern U.S. — a region accustomed to heavy snow — the snowfall could be significant.
 More than 18 inches (46 centimeters) may pile up in parts of Minnesota and Wisconsin, the National Weather Service said Wednesday evening.
 According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches (72 centimeters) from Oct.
 31 through Nov.
 3, 1991.